Fast Approximation of the Sliced-Wasserstein Distance Using Concentration of Random Projections: Experimental details for image generation

 \paragraph{Regularization parameters.} For reg-SWG and reg-det-SWG, we tuned the regularization coefficients $(\lambda_1, \lambda_2)$ via cross-validation: we trained the models for $\lambda_1 \in \{ 10^{-3}, 10^{-2}, 10^{-1}, 1 \}$ and $\lambda_2 \in \{0, 10^{-3}, 10^{-2}, 10^{-1}, 1\}$, and selected the tuple that minimizes the average FID over 5 runs.

-\paragraph{Computing infrastructure.} The FID and computation times on GPU reported in \Cref{tab:gen_results} (columns `FID', `$T_{\text{SW}}$, GPU' and `$T_{\text{tot}}$, GPU') were obtained by training each model on a computer cluster equipped with 3 GPUs (NVIDIA Tesla V100-PCIE-32GB and 2 $\times$ NVIDIA Tesla V100-PCIE-16GB) for CelebA, and with 4 GPUs (4 $\times$ NVIDIA Tesla K80) for MNIST.
+\paragraph{Computing infrastructure.} The FID and computation times on GPU reported in \Cref{tab:gen_results} (columns `FID', `$T_{\text{SW}}$, GPU' and `$T_{\text{tot}}$, GPU') were obtained by training each model on a computer cluster equipped with 3 GPUs (NVIDIA Tesla V100-PCIE-32GB and 2 $\times$ NVIDIA Tesla V100-PCIE-16GB) for CelebA, and with 1 GPU (NVIDIA GP100GL, Tesla P100 PCIe 16GB) for MNIST.
 To obtain the computation times on CPU (\Cref{tab:gen_results}, columns `$T_{\text{SW}}$, CPU' and `$T_{\text{tot}}$, CPU'), we used a workstation equipped with 24 $\times$ Intel Xeon CPU E5-2620 v3 @ 2.40GHz.